 INA is pleased to announce an award to recognize the most promising young investigator at its annual congress each year.

-This year we are happy to announce that the winner will receive a prize of 500 Euros.
+We are happ yto announce that this year as well , the winner will receive a prize of 500 Euros.

 To qualify for the Fanaroff Young Investigators Award: